codetriplett/spective/README.md

 Assets provide painted versions of a geometry.
 The first value defines either the color or an image and the second defines the coordinates for the image.

 ### Color
 Array of RGB integers from 0 to 255.
+Multple colors can be defined and used in the same asset.

 ### Coordinates
-Every two numbers in the array define the horizontal and vertical placement of each vertex in the image.
-Values must be between 0 and 1.
+When using an image, every two numbers in the array will define the horizontal and vertical placement in the image for each vertex.
 0 places it at the left or bottom edge of the image.
 1 places it at the right or top edge.
+The image will repeat if numbers less than 0 or greater than 1 are used.
+When using a set of colors, each number will be the index of the color to use for each vertex.

 ### Image
 Path to an image to be loaded.